hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 In this case, the user should see an alert telling him that *"Username cannot be empty"*.

-Before writing UI test, you should take some time to describe the entire scenario first.
-It would help to visualize the whole picture and organize your code better.

-The recommended way is to use the Gherkin format:
+Now before we move on to the nitty gritty, I want you to take some time and design the scenario first: what step will you perform?
+And what do you expect out of it?

+* First, we would like our username and password fields to be cleared out.
+* Then we tap the Login button.
+* And we expect to see an alert that says "Username cannot be empty".

+Actually there's a better way to express these steps, using Gherkin format.
+Here's the basic structure of a scenario:

 {% highlight gherkin %}
-Scenario: Put your scenario name here
+Scenario: Your scenario name
-  Given some precondition
+  Given some pre-condition
   When I do something
   Then I expect something to happen
   ...
 {% endhighlight %}

-In our case, the scenario would look like this:
+In our case, the scenario would become:

 {% highlight gherkin %}
 Scenario: Empty username and password